Am0rphous/Awesome/SysAdmin.md

 - [NginX](https://nginx.org/en/) - an HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server.
   - [Nginx Admin's Handbook](https://github.com/trimstray/nginx-admins-handbook) - How to improve NGINX performance, security, and other important things.
 - [Proxify](https://github.com/projectdiscovery/proxify) - Swiss Army knife Proxy tool for HTTP/HTTPS traffic capture, manipulation, and replay on the go.
+- [ProxyChains by haad](https://github.com/haad/proxychains) - proxychains - a tool that forces any TCP connection made by any given application to follow through proxy like TOR or any other SOCKS4, SOCKS5 or HTTP(S) proxy.
+Supported auth-types: "user/pass" for SOCKS4/5, "basic" for HTTP.
+- [ProxyChains-NG by rofl0r](https://github.com/rofl0r/proxychains-ng) - proxychains ng (new generation) - a preloader which hooks calls to sockets in dynamically linked programs and redirects it through one or more socks/http proxies. continuation of the unmaintained proxychains project. the sf.net page is currently not updated, use releases from github release page instead.
 - [Sanstorm](https://sandstorm.io/) - Sandstorm is an open source platform for self-hosting web apps
 - [Squid]()
   - [SquidGuard](http://www.squidguard.org)